We’re big proponents of routines and habits here at Day Designer. And that’s because we’re big fans of our time!

 And that’s the key—in order to get these benefits, your habits must be positive.
 Negative habits are (unfortunately) just as powerful as positive habits.
 If you want to make a positive change in your life, focus on reducing your negative habits and building positive ones.

 Fortunately, we’ve got the perfect way to help you with that!
-Starting on Monday, May 1, 2017, we’re hosting a 30-day routines + habits challenge.
+We’re hosting a 30-day routines + habits challenge.
 Sign up here for 30 Days To Your Best You!
 We’ll give you just one small habit each day.
 You’ll incorporate it into your life.
 You’ll build on it.
 You’ll change the course of your day and, in turn, change the course of your life.

 What positive habit would you like to add to your life?
 Share your top pick in the comments below!